 Your skin then repairs these tiny shafts by pushing out the old damaged skin and replacing it with new skin.

-And don’t just take my word for it that it works.
-It’s widely acknowledged in multiple studies as the gold standard for treating acne scars.
+It's widely acknowledged in multiple studies as the gold standard for treating acne scars.

 7. Okay I'm sold on the Fractional laser.
 How do I choose between all the different skin clinics available?